Canaan: Culture

-Tel Kabri contains the remains of a Canaanite city from the Middle Bronze Age (2000–1550 BCE).
+Tel Kabri contains the remains of a Canaanite city from the Middle Bronze Age (2000–1550 BC).
 The city, the most important of the cities in the Western Galilee during that period, had a palace at its center.
 Tel Kabri is the only Canaanite city that can be excavated in its entirety because after the city was abandoned, no other city was built over its remains.
 It is notable because the predominant extra-Canaanite cultural influence is Minoan; Minoan-style frescoes decorate the palace.